Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 # Ciphersuites

-Each Transparency Log uses a single fixed ciphersuite, chosen when the log is initially created, that specifies the following primitives to be used for cryptographic computations:
+Each Transparency Log uses a single fixed ciphersuite, chosen when the log is initially created, that specifies the following primitives and parameters to be used for cryptographic computations:

 * A hash algorithm
 * A signature algorithm
 * A Verifiable Random Function (VRF) algorithm
+* `Nc`: The size in bytes of commitment openings
+* `Kc`: A fixed string of bytes used in the computation of commitments

 The hash algorithm is used for computing the intermediate and root values of hash trees.
 The signature algorithm is used for signatures from both the service